f1oating/TRender/README.md

 - **Texturing**: Texture mapping for object detailing.
 - **Normal Drawing**: Support for normal maps to enhance lighting and create surface relief.
 - **Skybox**: Realistic sky for environmental backgrounds.

+TRenderer is a versatile rendering engine designed to work independently of specific APIs.
+This repository includes its DirectX11 implementation.